- Doctors may order an antistreptolysin O (ASO) titer test to determine if you have strep throat.

 - rheumatic fever

-The antistreptolysin antibody remains in the body four to six weeks after you contract GAS bacteria.
-Your doctor can determine if symptoms are being caused by a post-streptococcal complication by checking antibody levels.
+The antistreptolysin antibodies peak in your system between three to eight weeks after a strep infection.
+Levels can remain high for several months.
+Your doctor can determine if your symptoms are due to a post-streptococcal complication by checking your antibody levels.

 - difficulty obtaining a sample, resulting in multiple needle sticks